my nature journal, 18 April 2009

 The Seasonal Nature Journal

-A another approach is the Seasonal Nature Journal.
-A chronicle is kept of the changing seasons and the thoughts and feelings that arise from watching ever turning wheel of the year.
+Another approach is the Seasonal Nature Journal.
+A chronicle is kept of the changing seasons and the thoughts and feelings that arise from watching ever turning the wheel of the year.

 And if you are still hesitant, I can assure you that since 1990, I have not once been visited by the journal police.
 Even with saying that, a naturalist’s notebook is not meant to be private but is often shared with others.
 Keeping a separate personal diary where you can record your private thoughts and feelings solves the privacy issue.